PPBDS/r4ds.tutorials/README.md

 ```

 If R offers you the option to update some packages, you should do so.
-For packages that need compilation, feel free to answer “no”.
+For packages that need compilation, feel free to answer “no.”

 Then **restart your R session** or **restart RStudio**.